PradiptaDutta2005/TicTacToe/README.md

-Here's the complete README.md for your Tic Tac Toe React project:

-markdown
-Copy
-Edit
 # 🎮 Tic Tac Toe (React)

 A simple yet fun implementation of the classic **Tic Tac Toe** game built using **React.js**.
 Play as X or O and challenge a friend on the same device!